 Larison’s Turkey Farm was more than just a restaurant; it was a cherished New Jersey landmark steeped in tradition.
 Established in 1945 on the grounds of a working turkey farm dating back to 1868, Larison’s embodied the warmth and character of small-town Chester.
-With its rustic farmhouse charm, family-style turkey dinners, and long wooden tables that welcomed generations of diners, it quickly became a gathering place for both locals and travelers.
+With its rustic farmhouse charm, family-style turkey dinners, and long wooden tables that welcomed generations of diners, it quickly became a gathering place for locals and travelers alike.
 For decades, the aroma of roast turkey and the sight of the old farmhouse sign along Route 206 evoked a sense of home and nostalgia, a symbol of simpler times in the Garden State’s countryside.

 UPDATE: 10/7/2025

 The historic Topping House, which later became part of the iconic Larison’s Turkey Farm Inn restaurant, will be transformed into a new Alstede Farm Market, blending the site’s agricultural roots with modern local food offerings.
 The company’s vision includes outdoor dining, open green space, and nods to Larison’s nostalgic charm, such as Adirondack chairs under the property’s signature tulip tree.
-Working with Chester Borough officials, the broader redevelopment plan also incorporates new community features, including proposed affordable and market-rate housing, as well as potential new businesses.
+Working with Chester Borough officials, the broader redevelopment plan also incorporates new community features, including proposed affordable and market-rate housing and potential new businesses.
 While final approvals and partnerships are still being worked out, the Alstede family’s involvement signals a thoughtful effort to preserve the heritage and hospitality that made Larison’s a regional favorite for generations.

 From a Farm to a “Farm to Table” Operation